Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ### Message size / MaxBodySizeToStore

-In general, the smaller the messages, the faster ServiceControl will be able to process audit records.
-Thus, [put events on a diet](https://particular.net/blog/putting-your-events-on-a-diet) if optimizing for performance.
+In general, the smaller the messages, the faster ServiceControl will process audit records.
+See [_Putting your events on a diet_](https://particular.net/blog/putting-your-events-on-a-diet) to optimize for performance.
 For larger message payloads, consider using the [data bus feature](/nservicebus/messaging/databus/).

-In addition, for audit messages, lower the [`ServiceControl/MaxBodySizeToStore`](/servicecontrol/creating-config-file.md#performance-tuning-servicecontrolmaxbodysizetostore) setting to skip storage of larger audit messages.
-This setting will only reduce load if a non-binary [serialization](/nservicebus/serialization/) is used.
+For audit messages, lower the [`ServiceControl/MaxBodySizeToStore`](/servicecontrol/creating-config-file.md#performance-tuning-servicecontrolmaxbodysizetostore) setting to skip storage of larger audit messages.
+This setting will only reduce load if non-binary [serialization](/nservicebus/serialization/) is used.

-WARNING: When using ServiceInsight, the message body will not be viewable for messages that exceed the `ServiceControl/MaxBodySizeToStore` limit.
+WARNING: When using ServiceInsight, the message body is not viewable for messages that exceed the `ServiceControl/MaxBodySizeToStore` limit.

 ### Separate disks for database and index files